matsen/pplacer/docs/details/pplacer.rst

   Warning: pplacer results make the most sense when the given tree is multifurcating at the root.
 See manual for details.

-In pplacer the two edges coming off of the root have the same status as the rest of the edges; therefore they are be artifically counted as two separate edges.
+In pplacer the two edges coming off of the root have the same status as the rest of the edges; therefore they are be artificially counted as two separate edges.
 That will lead to artifactually low likelihood weight ratio and posterior probabilities for query sequences placed on those edges.
 This doesn't matter if your query sequences do not get placed next to the root, but you can avoid the problem altogether by rooting the tree at an internal node, or by leaving the outgroup in and rerooting the placeviz trees.